Jason Z Bronstein, MD

 - New York Eye and Ear Infirmary of Mount Sinai

-Jason Bronstein, MD, is Assistant Professor of Sleep Medicine and Pediatric Pulmonology in the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai and Kravis Children's Hospital at Mount Sinai.
+Jason Bronstein, MD, is Assistant Professor of Sleep Medicine and Pediatric Pulmonology in the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai and Mount Sinai Kravis Children's Hospital.
 He received his medical degree from New York University School of Medicine and he completed his Pediatrics Residency at Northwell Health, Cohen Children's Medical Center.
 Dr. Bronstein completed his Pediatric Pulmonology Fellowship at Nemours, Alfred I. duPont Hospital for Children.
 He completed fellowship in Pediatric Sleep Medicine at the Children's Hospital of Philadelphia and jointly in Adult Sleep Medicine at the University of Pennsylvania.

 He treats disorders of sleep across the age spectrum, including obstructive sleep apnea, narcolepsy, insomnia, and other pulmonary, neurologic, and behavioral conditions of sleep.
 He performs advanced interpretation of polysomnography and associated sleep study testing.